Norman Hartnell: 1952–1979

-After his death, Queen Elizabeth the Queen Mother remained a steadfast client, as did other older clients.
+After his death, Queen Elizabeth The Queen Mother remained a steadfast client, as did other older clients.
 In order to continue and revive the business John Tullis, a nephew of Edward Molyneux, designed for the House until the business was sold.
 A consortium headed by Manny Silverman, formerly of Moss Bros., acquired the company.
 Guest collections were designed by Gina Fratini and Murray Arbeid and the building was completely renovated under the direction of Michael Pick who brought back to life its original Art Moderne splendours.
 The famous glass chimney-piece forming the focal point of Lacoste's scheme leading on from the ground floor to the first floor salon with its faceted art moderne detailed mirror cladding and pilasters was returned by the V&A as the focal point of the grand mirrored salon.
 The house re-opened with an acclaimed collection designed by former Christian Dior designer Marc Bohan.
 The Gulf War and subsequent recession of the early 1990s killed the venture and the house closed its doors in 1992.

 On 11 May 2005, the Norman Hartnell premises were commemorated with a blue plaque at 26 Bruton Street where he spent his working life from 1934 to 1979.

 The Norman Hartnell name was acquired by Li & Fung as part of an extensive London fashion portfolio which includes Hardy Amies Ltd, acquired in 2008 by Fung Capital.
 Hardy Amies is now owned by No.14 Savile Row, which in turn is owned by Fung Capital, the private investment holding company of the Fung family also the controlling shareholders of publicly listed Li & Fung Limited and Trinity Limited.
 Various Norman Hartnell themed housewares have been produced and there are plans to further develop the brand.

+Princess Beatrice also wore a dress designed for Queen Elizabeth II by Hartnell for her wedding in 2020.